 - Follow appropriate health, physical education, nutrition, and safety practices for P-8 classrooms.

 - Au Pair

-- Assistant child care center coordinator
+- Assistant pre-school coordinator

 - Child development center support staff

-- Public school para-professionals
+- Public school para-professional

 Individuals working in child development centers must provide evidence of a current physical exam, current TB test, and Department of Social Services (FIA) clearance.